 To the extent that there's a textbook, it's Jeffrey Perloff, Microeconomics, Pearson/Addison-Wesley.
 It's optional.
 It's a good book but we're not going to follow it very closely and you may be able to get along fine without it, especially if you've had any economics before.
 If you do decide to get a copy, it's not necessary to have the latest edition: renting the 6th or 7th edition rather than the 8th, for example, would be fine.

 Exams: 60% of final grade.
 The dates of the exams are listed below.
 The exams are weighted equally and the final will focus mostly on material in the last third of the course rather than covering the entire semester.

 Policy Memos: 25% of final grade.
 Twice during the semester the weekly assignment will be to write a two-page policy memo on a specified economic issue.
 The first memo will ask you about an issue previously discussed in class and will be graded mostly on the quality of your exposition.
-It will be worth 10%.
 The second memo will ask you to evaluate a policy problem on your own, and will be graded on the quality of your analysis as well as your exposition.
-It will be worth 15%.
-The memos will be submitted via Blackboard.
+The weights of the memos and their tentative due dates are listed below.

 |Memo 1||10%||Oct 7 (Mon)